Competitive Tests

 Competitive analysis doesn't have to be a dark art.
 With SoundingBox any team can discover opportunities for improvement or set strategic direction.

-Traditionally competitive analysis is conducted by someone who goes through the competition's online offerings and makes a big spreadsheet enumerating features.
+Competitive research is a strategic research practice.
+Traditionally, competitive analysis is conducted by someone who goes through the competition's online offerings and makes a big spreadsheet enumerating features.
 While not without value, this kind of analysis can't tell you much about how actual people experience competitors' digital offerings.
-It won't tell you how your look-and-feel compares, or how well different approaches to content or other aspects of experience work relative to the competition.
-For all the focus on being a design-oriented organization, there's little in the way of tools to help you see how you're doing.
+It won't tell you how your look-and-feel compares, or how well different approaches to content or other aspects of experience work—relative to the competition.

 - How does our look-and-feel or brand message perform?
 Are competitors' better?